atelechev/astrocadre/README.md

 * `npm install` to retrieve all the necessary dependencies.
 * `npm start` command should launch the application at `http://localhost:4200`.

-The commands above should work equally from VSC integrated terminals or from any terminal/CLI tools.
+The commands above should work equally from the VSC integrated terminals or from any terminal/CLI tools.

 ### Production Build